 The men on the moon and the friendly ghost of Bert Cooper worked their magic on the Indianapolis team as well.
 Informed Sunday night by Roger that Bert had died, and that Bert’s death means Don will surely be voted out of the firm, Don selflessly hands off the next day’s Burger Chef pitch to Peggy, his long unacknowledged protégé, without telling her why.
 He becomes her Obi-Wan Kenobi.
 And of course, Peggy hits the pitch out of the park, bringing the Burger Chef men close to tears.

 Meanwhile, high up in the hills, Megan appears briefly on her deck in a self-absorbed cameo with a script in one hand, a drink in the other, and a phone cradled against her ear.
-Did you see the telescope on her deck?
+And did you notice the telescope on her deck?
 It’s probably just for show.
 Everybody had astronomy-fever that week.

 Season 7A started out being very L.A.-centric, but at this point the city is written out of the script almost entirely, like Chuck from Happy Days.
 L.A.’s screen time has been reduced to one scene of Megan getting buzzed on the deck in a bikini and breaking up with her husband over the phone.